Gradient-Based Join Ordering: Conclusion and Outlook

 We demonstrated the feasibility of approaching join order optimization using gradient descent by continuously relaxing the discrete search over query plan trees.
-Our results indicate that gradient-based search can successfully find similar or better plans compared to discrete search methods.
+Our results indicate that gradient-based search can successfully find similar or better plans compared to discrete search methods, and do so with favourable absolute runtime and complexity.

-Despite these promising results, several limitations remain.
-First, even though runtime scales linearly with query size, the proposed gradient-based method currently requires a relatively large number of forward and backward passes through the cost model, contributing significantly to the absolute runtime.
-This overhead could be reduced by employing optimized static computation graphs and more efficient GPU utilization techniques.

-Second, the approach incorporates a significant number of hyperparameters.
-Converging to universal values for them across additional datasets and query shapes is important to enable easy application.
-Improving the algorithmic and architectural choices to require further gradient steps will also directly and significantly improve runtime.

-Lastly, gradient descent is still inherently a local search and will find suboptimal plans.
-Combining gradient-based search with discrete approaches and Reinforcement Learning~\cite{DBLP:journals/corr/abs-2312-17227} is a promising direction to enhance the search quality.